Emilykidd3/algorithms/2-is-palindrome/README.md

 ## Instructions

-- Open [Unsolved/is-palindrome.js](Unsolved/is-palindrome.js) in your code editor -- **this is the only file you will modify in this activity.**

   - In this file you will be writing code in the body of the `isPalindrome` function to achieve the following:

     - Return `true` if the given string is a palindrome.